2025 Full Yearvs Prior Year (2024)Data through ET Β· Datahub

 Channel Performance & Media Efficiency β 2025 (Historical)

-π Monthly MER β Spend as % of Net Revenue DuckDB
+π Monthly MER β Spend as % of Net Revenue Datahub

 Lower = more efficient.
 Nov is typically the most efficient month (BFCM).